Wrinkles in Backing

 Wrinkled backing

-Carpet backing wrinkles showing distortion in backing layers Sierra Exif JPEG Wrinkled Backing 4 Wrinkled Backing 3 Wrinkled Backing 2 Sierra Exif JPEG Sierra Exif JPEG
+carpet backing showing wavy distortion and uneven tension lines Sierra Exif JPEG Wrinkled Backing 4 Wrinkled Backing 3 Wrinkled Backing 2 Sierra Exif JPEG Sierra Exif JPEG

 Backing Wrinkles / Backing Distortion (Carpet)